TUOS-COM-4509-6509-2018-19/assignment-1-weianer/README.md

 The slides for the first lecture are [here](slides/s1_probability.ipynb)

+Download the file and use the following instruction in your terminal

+`jupyter notebook s1_probability.ipynb`

 If you want to see the notebook as a slide show use the following instruction in your terminal

 `jupyter nbconvert s1_probability.ipynb --to slides --post serve`